-The 2011-12 GLIAC Coach of the Year, Jeff Rekeweg is entering his ninth season at the helm of the Timberwolves.
+The 2011-12 GLIAC Coach of the Year, Jeff Rekeweg is entering his 10th season at the helm of the Timberwolves.
 He enters the 2019-20 season with a 117-140 record at Northwood and 382 wins for his coaching career.

 In his career at Northwood, Rekeweg has reached the GLIAC Tournament in five times.